-The mpge in EV mode is ridiculously amazing, and if I'm on a long trip it still gets around 40 mpg running the ICE.
+The mpge in EV mode is ridiculously and addictively amazing, and if I'm on a long trip it still gets around 40 mpg running the ICE.
 I'm pretty sure I could drive like a maniac in EV mode and still break 100 mpge

 It takes bumps and railroad tracks great!
 I was pretty surprised by this, especially since I run max sidewall pressure.
 And it corners really well too (an important feature since hypermilers don't like to lose momentum)

 A display on the dash shows me the individual tire pressures so it's easy to keep them at proper psi

 If an adult sits in the back they will inevitably hit their head on the door frame getting in the first time.
 That's a pretty low door frame in the back if you're planning on carpooling or Ubering it!

 The cargo cover is pathetically cheap looking.
 What I assume started out as black faded into an ugly purple

 The menu system is cumbersome and takes some getting used to.